-As for the payment plan, you can rent a PO Box for 3 months, 6 months, or 1 year.
-You can rent it for 6 months that extend it to a year later if needed.
+As for the payment plan, you can get a PO box for 3, 6, or 12 months.
+You can extend a 6 months to a year if the need arises.

-For the 6-month plan, if you cancel your subscription within the first 3 months, you’ll get refunded for the last 3 months, however, if you cancel after the 3 months, you won’t be refunded.
-Many people prefer the 6-month plan because the longer the rental time, the better the price.
+For the 6-month plan, you can choose to cancel it within the first 3 months and get refunded for the last 3 months.
+However, you won’t be refunded if you cancel it after the first 3 months.

 Step #3: Change of Address:

-After settling on your PO Box details, you’ll fill in a rental form and go to the Post Office (if you’re doing it online) to receive your PO Box keys.
-They’re a set of 2 keys; you’ll be charged a $3 deposit for them.
+After filling in your PO box details, you’ll fill out a rental form and go to the post office (if you’re filling it out online) to receive your PO box keys.
+There are two sets of keys, and you’ll be required to pay a deposit of $3 for them.

-However, if you have a premium account, they’re free.
-When your PO Box is set, you need to apply for a change of address to start receiving mail at your PO Box.
-This can be done at the Post Office or you can get it done online.
+However, you’ll get the keys for free if you’re a premium account.
+Once your PO box is set, the next thing is to apply for a USPS change of address to start receiving emails through the PO box.
+You can do this at the post office or online.

 What are the Reasons to Get PO Box?